Mandy2211/CS-girlies/README.md

 # 🌈 DreamCraft: Turn Imagination into Interactive Media

+YT demo video link of our project: https://lnkd.in/d9vxDFSV

 **Track:** AI/ML • The Creative Strand

 DreamCraft is a no-code platform that transforms anyone’s creativity—drawings, dreams, vision boards, and even to-do lists—into magical, animated stories using generative AI.
 It empowers children, creatives, and everyday users to bring their imagination to life with the help of modern AI tools.